 Some problems due to stroke require specific therapies—for example, to help with walking (gait or ambulation training), to improve coordination and balance, to reduce spasticity (involuntary tightening of muscles), or to compensate for vision or speech problems.

 After discharge from the hospital, rehabilitation can be continued on an outpatient basis, in a nursing home, in a rehabilitation center, or at home.
 Occupational and physical therapists can suggest ways to make life easier and the home safer for people with disabilities.

 Family members and friends can contribute to a person’s rehabilitation by keeping in mind what effects a stroke can have, so that they can better understand and support the person.
 Support groups can provide emotional encouragement and practical advice for people who have had a stroke and for those who care for them.

 For some people who have had a stroke, quality of life is predicted to remain very poor despite treatment.
 For such people, care focuses on control of pain, comfort measures, and provision of fluids and nourishment.

-People who have had a stroke should establish advance directives (see Advance Directives) as soon as possible because the recurrence and progression of strokes are unpredictable.
+People who have had a stroke should establish advance directives Advance Directives Health care advance directives are legal documents that communicate a person’s wishes about health care decisions in the event the person becomes incapable of making health care decisions.
+There... read more as soon as possible because the recurrence and progression of strokes are unpredictable.
 Advance directives can help a doctor determine what kind of medical care people want if they become unable to make these decisions.